devbae/devbae-blog/_posts/2020-05-09-web-scraping.md

 <h2 id="wtf-web-scraping"> WTF is Web Scraping? </h2>

 They say "Data is the fuel" for coming inventions in computer science, people are creating crazy services using data itself.
-Sometimes it happens while building an application, that we want important data to display on your app, but the problem is `WHERE?` and `HOW?`, that we don't know where to look for and even if we do, we don't know how to extract it.
+Sometimes it happens while building an application, that we want important data to display on your app, but the problem is `WHERE?` and `HOW?`, that we don't know where to look for the data and even if we do, we don't know how to extract it.
 Surely many websites have made their structured datasets available for public use like [IMDB](https://www.imdb.com/interfaces/), but not everyone is so kind.
 So without the required data, it'll be impossible for you to give life to your awesome ideas.

-Don't worry, hold your emotions right there, we've got a solution to your `HOW?` problem i.e how to extract the data from known websites for your app, you'll get the answer to the former one in a minute.
+Don't worry, hold your emotions right there, we've got a solution to your `HOW?` problem i.e how to extract the data from known websites, for your app, you'll get the answer to the former one, in a minute.
 The kind of apps that we're talking about here are e-commerce websites like Amazon etc. who use a lot of data that can be used in many innovative ways to develop apps.

 ![image alt ><](https://hirinfotech.com/wp-content/uploads/2019/10/What-is-Web-Scraping.png)

 So in simple words, web-scraping is the technique to scrape or extract the data from the webpages of the websites into a structured or usable form.
-The way web-scraping works is, we download the entire HTML pages of the websites after opening them and parse the desired useful information from the HTML page that we get into structured data like tables and arrays.
+The way web-scraping works is, we download the entire HTML pages of the websites after opening them and parse the desired useful information from the HTML page that we get, into structured data like tables and arrays.

 ### Responsible Web Scraping